• Skip to primary navigation

 You can customize this easy recipe with some pretty easy variations.
 Try adding your favorite pickling spices, herbs like fresh dill, or additional vegetables like a spicy chili pepper.
 Beet juice can even be added to make tantalizing red beet eggs.

-You can buy hard-boiled eggs at the grocery store, but most people make their own hard-boiled eggs because it is much cheaper and really easy.
-To make perfect hard-boiled eggs begin by adding a single layer of eggs to a large pot filled with enough cold water to cover the eggs by one inch.
+You can buy hard-boiled eggs at grocery stores, but most people make their own hard-boiled eggs because it is much cheaper and really easy.
+To make perfect hard-boiled eggs begin by adding a single layer of eggs to a large pot filled with enough water to cover the eggs by one inch.

 Tip: I recommend salting the water and adding a splash of vinegar to help prevent the shells from cracking while boiling.

-Cover your pot of eggs with a lid and bring it to a boil.
+Cover your pot of eggs with a lid and bring the cold water to a boil.
 As soon as it is boiling shut off the heat, but leave the lid on to help the eggs cook.
 Let the pot sit for 14 minutes and your eggs will be perfectly hard-boiled.

 Remove the boiled eggs from your pot with a slotted spoon and place eggs in a large bowl of ice water to cool them down quickly.
 This also makes them easier to peel.
 You are now ready to turn them into the best pickled eggs ever!